FredericoBaptista/DFly/README.md

       ./circom_script.sh
    - The name of the circuit is InclusionProof
    - Choose option 1 that compiles the circuit
-   - Go to SNMerkleTree and create a tree and add a leaf to that tree:
+   - Open the file scripts/merkle_tree/SNMerkleTree.py and create a tree and add a leaf to that tree (by adding the following lines to the main):
       ```
       initialize_tree(3, "Operator")
       insert_leaf("operator_number", nonce , "Operator")
+      ```
+   - Run brownie on cmd line
+      ```
+      brownie run merkle_tree/SNMerkleTree.py --network sepolia
       ```
    Note that for this step to work, the contract MerkleTree.sol has to be already deployed.